 “Big Shampoo” is big business

 So are these health concerns and ecological issues worth it?
 There’s plenty of evidence that suggests they are not.
 Your hair naturally produces oils, called sebum, which are protective and beneficial to your scalp and hair.
 When these oils are removed by the harsh detergents of modern shampoo, your scalp compensates by producing excessive amounts sebum.
 This leads to greasy hair, which in turn leads to more shampoo usage.
 This greasy cycle is of course amplified by conditioners, which coat hair with silicones to help it regain the shine lost to the stripping effects of shampoo.
-Are the health concerns and ecological issues worth it?
-There’s plenty of evidence that suggests they are not.

 Although expensive and annoying for consumers, hair care product companies rejoice.
 The hair care industry as a whole ballooned to a mammoth $11.6 billion in 2015, according to independent market researcher Euromonitor International.
 The lion’s share (61%) of these gains went to only three three major players in 2014, L’Oréal, Procter & Gamble, and Unilever.
 Think about it: the fate of your environment, health and hair may rest in the hands of three gigantic multinational corporations.